ReviewEdge/shaw-orchards/README.md

 # shaworchards.com
-A fully responsive website built with React for Shaw Orchards in White Hall, Maryland.
+A fully responsive website built with React for Shaw Orchards.

 ## Getting Started with Create React App